-Falkland Islands Exclusive 10 Days aboard MV Ortelius
+Falkland Islands Exclusive 10 Days aboard MV Plancius

-This Falkland Islands cruise delivers you to the secret wildlife treasures of the Southern Hemisphere.
-Combining Argentinian and European cultures, the Falklands are home to multiple species of birds including Magellanic, Gentoo, and Rockhopper penguins.
-Visit rarely visited islands and soak up the wonders of this remarkable area.
+This dedicated Falkland Islands cruise will take you to explore the secret wildlife treasures and outstanding natural beauty of the Southern Hemisphere.
+Combining Argentinean and European cultures, the Falklands are home to an abundance of wildlife including multiple species of birds such as albatross and Magellanic, Gentoo, and Rockhopper penguins.
+Sailing from Puerto Madryn and returning to Ushuaia, you will have the chance to visit rarely frequented islands and spend 5 days soaking up the wonders of this remarkable area.

 Namibia Birding and Photography GuideAn accomplished and experienced Namibia birding and photographic guide, Toni holds a Namibia Academy for Tourism and Hospitality Level 3 qualification (the highest level attainable in Namibia) and is widely renowned for her extensive knowledge of the cultures, ornithology, flora, astronomy and wildlife of the country.
 Read more >

 Wildlife Guide & PhotographerAndy is a 6th generation Falkland Islander, with a passion for wildlife, plants and photography.
 Raised in the Falkland Islands, Andy developed a close affinity with the Islands natural environment at a young age.
 School holidays where spent in the ‘camp’ or countryside with friends and family.
 For more than 10 years, Andy had the privilege of spending a time on Sea Lion Island, visiting his mother who managed one of the Islands premier tourist destinations.
 Read more >